A82 forest operations - FAQ

 Yes.
 We will make sure that local communities are kept fully up to date regarding any planned work which impacts upon them.

 How will I find out if I will be affected during the work?

-We will hold public information events, publish information through local media and use social media and the Forestry Commission Scotland website to let people know what we are doing.
+We will publish information through local media and use social media and our website to let people know what we are doing.